mathzxw2002/robot_learning/ros2_install/Install_ROS2_Jazzy.md

 # Install ROS 2
 sudo apt update
 sudo apt upgrade
-sudo apt install ros-rolling-desktop
+sudo apt install ros-jazzy-desktop

 # Setup environment
-source /opt/ros/rolling/setup.bash
+source /opt/ros/jazzy/setup.bash

 # Install turtlesim for demo
 sudo apt update
-sudo apt install ros-rolling-turtlesim ros2 run turtlesim turtlesim_node
+sudo apt install ros-jazzy-turtlesim ros2 run turtlesim turtlesim_node

 # Open a new terminal and source ROS 2 again.
 Now you will run a new node to control the turtle in the first node: